yanivyacoby/harvard-cs290-2021-2022/_events/end-of-spring-discussion.md

 **Before class:** TBD

 **In class:** Discussion about,
-* What did you learn in your first semester of the PhD that you didn’t expect to learn?
+* What did you learn in your first year of the PhD that you didn’t expect to learn?
-* What was the most rewarding / challenging experience of the first semester?
+* What was the most rewarding / challenging experience of the first year?
-* What do you expect of yourself, and what are your goals and hopes for the spring semester?
+* What do you expect of yourself, and what are your goals and hopes for your G2 year?